betula/node-shared/README.md

 })
 ```

-If you use `Jest` for unit testing you need add some code to your `jest.config.js` file.
+If you use `Jest` for unit testing you need to add some code to your `jest.config.js` file.

 ```javascript
 // jest.config.js